eli-crane-89/Battleship/Thesis/CustomMethods/readme.txt

 MDPatternFix2
 -Uses matrix multiplication and splits the data set by column groups of 50 -Very fast
--Small chance of simila rows that are not completely the same in terms of missing variables grouping together.
+-Small chance of similar rows that are not completely the same in terms of missing variables grouping together.